azuremeadows/azuremeadows.github.io/docs/Neighborhood/strike-system.md

 nav_order: 1
 ---

 The elders enforces the neighborhood rules by using the 3-Strike System.
 Neighbors that aren't active or break a derby rule receive a strike.
-These strikes expire {{ site.data.neighborhoodStats[0]["Strike Expiration Delay"] | pluralize: 'day', 'days' }} after they are issued.
+These strikes expire {{ site.data.neighborhoodStats[0]["Strike Expiration Delay"] }} days after they are issued.

 If a neighbor receives 3 strikes, they are kicked from the neighborhood.